alleyinteractive/wp-alleyvate/README.md

 This feature removes selected nodes from the admin bar.

+### `disable_attachment_routing`

+This feature disables WordPress attachment pages entirely from the front end of the site.

 ### `disable_comments`

 This feature disables WordPress comments entirely, including the ability to post, view, edit, list, count, modify settings for, or access URLs that are related to comments completely.